Welcome to the

 Tampons are a great option for protection that is a bit more disreet.
 It's especially convenient if you're swimming or very active.

 Tampons, like pads, come in a variety of absorbencies.
-They are used inside the body.
+They are used inside the body, inserted into the vagina.

 These are TAMPONS WITH AN APPLICATOR.